ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

 {% endkatexmm %}

-It is also possible to have a fine-grained scaling by appending layers/gates within the circuit as follows:
+It is also possible to have a fine-grained scaling by appending layers/gates within the circuit by appending the last $s$ layers/gates:

 {% katexmm %}
 $$